alizay1/interactive-bar-plot-visual/README.md

 ***

 The second dropdown selection is for ages 25-64.
-The OECD average is also included for the high school and postsecondary degree completion percentages respoectively.
+The OECD average is also included for the high school and postsecondary degree completion percentages respectively.
 The OECD average will change with respect to the country selected and age range.